• Skip to primary navigation

 IDEAs that Work - Office of Special Education Programs

-The Center for IDEA Fiscal Reporting (CIFR) is a partnership among WestEd, AEM Corporation, American Institutes for Research (AIR), Emerald Consulting, the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill, the Center for Technical Assistance for Excellence in Special Education (TAESE) at Utah State University, and Westat.
+The Center for IDEA Fiscal Reporting (CIFR) is a partnership among WestEd, AEM Corporation, American Institutes for Research (AIR), Emerald Consulting, the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill, JHR Consultancy, the Center for Technical Assistance for Excellence in Special Education (TAESE) at Utah State University, and Westat.
 The Improve Group is CIFR's external evaluator.

-The contents of this website were developed under a grant from the U.S. Department of Education, #H373F200001.
-However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
-Project Officer: Charles Kniseley.
+The Center for IDEA Fiscal Reporting (CIFR) operates under a grant from the U.S. Department of Education, #H373F250001.
+The contents and resources on this website do not necessarily represent the policy or reflect the views of the U.S. Department of Education, and visitors should not assume endorsement by the federal government.
+Project Officers: Juliette Gudknecht and Charles Kniseley.

 This site and its contents copyright WestEd 1995-2025.
 All rights reserved.
 Privacy Policy | Disclaimer | Accessibility